swiftlang/swift-evolution/proposals/0354-regex-literals.md

 However we expect these cases will be uncommon, and can be disambiguated with parentheses or closures if needed.

 To accommodate the cases where source may be broken, `/.../` regex literals will be introduced in Swift 6 mode.
-However, projects may adopt the syntax earlier by passing the compiler flag `-enable-bare-regex-syntax`.
+However, projects may adopt the syntax earlier by passing the compiler flag `-enable-bare-slash-regex`.
 Note this does not affect the extended delimiter syntax `#/.../#`, which will be usable immediately.

 ## Future Directions